CCMS-UCSD/GNPSDocumentation/docs/networkingviews.md

 ![img](img/networkingviews/edgehighlight.png)

+### Edge Directions

+The arrows between nodes in the molecular network point from higher m/z spectra to lower m/z spectra.
+This can facilitate tracking down identifying multiple extensions of a polymer or extension of a carbon chain.

+### Edge Delta Histogram

+Lorem Ipsum

+### Node Sizing

+Lorem Ipsum

+### Node Coloring

+Lorem Ipsum

+### MS2 Peak Search in Molecular Network

+Lorem Ipsum

+### MS2 Peak Mass Histogram in Molecular Network

+Lorem Ipsum

 ### Detailed Interrogation of Network Spectra

 While its great to visualize the network properly, to truly make sense of the network users must be able to interrogate the network metadata and examine the actual spectra.
 To this end, users are able to find out information about a particular node by simply hovering their mouse over node.
 This will bring up a hover box describing the node information.
 At present the display shows like this: